HasanZerak/Tic_Tac_Toe/README.md

 15. Created a basic score-card and added a function to  display it when either player wins, or the game draws.
    a.
 This score card contains, next round and exit button.

+16. Refactor the code.
+All that left now is to add design to the game!.